AdobeDocs/experience-manager-65.en/help/commerce/cif/develop.md

 1. Create a `crx-quickstart/install` folder

 1. Copy the CIF add-on all package, downloaded from Software Distribution portal, into the `crx-quickstart/install` folder.
-The AEM 6.5 Service Pack package can also be placed in this folder.

 >[!TIP]
 >